Fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT)

 I graduated from the University of Manitoba (School of Medical Rehabilitation) in 1977 with a Diploma in Physiotherapy and received the Vesalius Award (Highest Standing in Anatomy).
 From there, I went on to the University of Alberta and obtained a bachelor’s Degree in Physiotherapy in 1978.
 But I didn’t stop there, in 1987 I received a Diploma of Advanced Manual and Manipulative Therapy and I became a Fellow of the Canadian Academy of Manipulative Physiotherapy.
 Most recently I completed my certification in Functional Dry Needling (FDN).

 I began my career working in Kamloops BC in 1978 and then moved to Vancouver, where I practiced between 1979 to 1988.
-Moving to the Island in 1988 I decided to move to Vancouver Island to start my own clinic in Nanaimo.
+I decided to move to Vancouver Island in 1988 to start my own clinic in Nanaimo.
 In 1997 I decided to open my second clinic to better serve the needs of those living in central Vancouver Island.

 I have always enjoyed helping people feel better and recover and I can’t imagine what my life would look like if I didn’t.
 So, once the sale of my clinic in Nanaimo was completed I was free to pursue other interests.
 That desire was the path that lead me to Thrive Now Physiotherapy.